yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

+(XXX: Credit JP and DH)

 This is an article about doing raytracing on the CPU as fast as possible.
-Because we are focusing on making it fast, the article assumes some knowledge of raytracing, and the involved math and programming.
-To not leave people behind, I'll try explaining the basics as we go, but to get deeper understanding, I wholeheartedly recommend the excellent Raytracing Weekend book series (https://raytracing.github.io/).
+Because we are focusing on making it fast, the article will assume some knowledge of raytracing and the involved math and programming.
+To not leave people behind, I'll try explaining the basics as we go, but to get deeper understanding, I wholeheartedly recommend the Raytracing Weekend book series (https://raytracing.github.io/).

 The article stems from work I did in early 2023.
 As of the time of writing (December 2025), that work is the most focused technical work I have done.
-This is quite the luxury for me, as I usually don't get to spend three months on a single focused part of the system, and instead have to prioritize what is the most valuable thing for me to work on, often times having to leave programming gems to other people on the team.
+This is quite the luxury for me, as I usually don't get to do three months of mostly focused work on a single part of the system, and instead have to prioritize what is the most valuable thing for me to work on, often times leaving programming gems to other people on the team.
 This was a rare exception.

-Also please note that I consider myself a generalist, and don't have the deep knowledge of someone who specializes in raytracing.
-It was a lot of fun and I learned a lot, but I am painfully aware that I could have missed an obvious technique that could have made the results better.
-If, after reading the article, you think of any area I did not explore thoroughly, I'll be delighted to get your email.
-Now, before we get to the core of the problem, here's the last bits of context.
+Also note that I am a generalist, and thus don't consider myself deeply knowledgeable in computer graphics.
+I am painfully aware that I could have missed an obvious technique that could have made the results better.
+If after reading the article you think of something I did not explore thoroughly, I'll be delighted to get your email.
+Now, before we get to the core of the problem, here's the last bit of context.

 In late 2022 and early 2023, a startup company I worked for was about to get funding, and we started warming up the programming team.
-The goal of the company (as percieved back then) was to build software to procedurally generate housing architecture meeting the developer's criteria, such as yields, a correct mix of functions and apartment sizes, aesthetics, etc. We assumed that to generate that architecture, there is going to be a computer learning process, and as it is with learning processes, they need to get feedback on their results that can be fed into the next iteration.
-Generating livable architecture is a problem of very high dimensionality, and we assumed that even a smartly designed learning algorithm will have to do many iterations until it reaches a solution that even looks like it could have been designed by a human, let alone a good one.
+The goal of the company (as percieved back then) was to build software to procedurally generate housing architecture meeting the developer's criteria, such as yields, a correct mix of functions and apartment sizes, aesthetics, as well as spatial inputs (e.g. build here, but not there).
+We assumed that to generate that architecture, there would be a computer learning process, and as it is with learning processes, they need to get feedback on their results that can be fed into the next iteration, gradually improving the results.
+Generating livable architecture is a problem of very high dimensionality - before we even enter the realm of what is architecture (and what is good architecture), there's structural engineering, business, regulatory and legal criteria that a development project must satisfy.
+A house is definitely not just any "house shaped" geometry.
+Thus we assumed that even a smartly designed learning algorithm will have to do many iterations, getting feedback from a myriad of evaluators (structural, accoustic, sunlight/daylight, business, legal) until it reaches a solution that even looks like it could have been designed by a human, let alone a good one.

 (TODO(jt): Include GIF here?)